antonio-leonardo/XmlAnyObject/README.md

 # Xml Any Object
-This class offers a Serialization or Deserialization of any xml sequence in compile time, using recursively algorithm concept; this feature is able to transform a xml string to XmlAnyObject object or XmlAnyObject object to xml string.
+This class offers a Serialization or Deserialization of any xml sequence at compile time, using recursively algorithm concept; this feature is able to transform a xml string to XmlAnyObject object or XmlAnyObject object to xml string.
 Follow this example; I have one XML sequence like this:

 ```xml